Reviews Archive

 Amiga 500, Amiga 1200 - Pretty good Sound Effects, they're nothing special really but are quite functional, the only thing I would say is that explosion effects sound a bit on the wimpy side.

-Mega Drive - Sound effects are generally of a lower quality than the Amiga versions, in some instances they have been changed for the better such as with explosions which I feel have a much better sound to them but some other sounds have been changed for the worse.
+Mega Drive - Sound effects are generally of a lower quality than the Amiga versions.
+In some instances the sound effects have been changed for the better, such as with the explosions, but some other sounds have been changed for the worse.

 SNES - Very similar to the original Amiga version, maybe slightly higher quality but nothing too noticeable to be honest.

-Atari ST - Sound effects are completely absent from this version.
+Atari ST - Unfortunately sound effects are completely absent from this version.

 Winner Is: Draw between Amiga 500, Amiga 1200, SNES